TomasSalapa/2D_Shooter_Game/README.md

 # ITvKurzeFinalProject
 Final project of online course IT v Kurze - 2D Game (top-down shooter)

-# To play the game you need to:
+#@ To play the game you need to:

-  1) have / download at least Java SE Runtime Environment (best latest version)
+1) Have / download at least Java SE Runtime Environment (best latest version)

 Image sources: https://www.kenney.nl/